NEW EBOOK! Workday Implementation & Adoption Guide

 • Poor training strategies

 Irrespective of where you are in your ERP adoption journey, you will face one challenge or the other.
-It is always better to prepare an ERP adoption strategy along with your implementation plan to have a clearer picture.
+It is always better to prepare an ERP adoption strategy and your implementation plan to have a clearer picture.

 5 Challenges Faced by Companies Who Adopt ERP Systems